Deltares/DiKErnel/README.md

 ## Contents of Repository

 **Build**\
-Files for deploying specific parts of the development environment (e.g. static code analysis).
+Files for deploying specific parts of the development environment.

 **Deployment**\
 Dependencies required when deploying instances of DiKErnel on different platforms (currently only Windows).